ivancea/mac-renderer/README.md

 # Jekyll MAC renderer

 A MAC JSON renderer made in Jekyll, for GitHub Pages.
+An example of the page can be seen here: https://ivancea.github.io/jekyll-mac-renderer/

 The MAC format is defined here: https://github.com/getmanfred/mac